PhotonMoton/Simple-School-Bell-System/README.md

    ![ssbs1](static/assets/ssbs1.png)

 3. Clicking the `SCHEDULE` button will trigger a pop-up that will let you add and remove new time slots.
-Clicking the dropdown will let you load a different schedule of which there are currently only three that you can keep saved.
+Clicking the dropdown will let you load a different schedule.
+Here you can add a new schedule or delete the currently selected schedule.
 The main page will let you know which Schedule is currently loaded.

    ![ssbs3](static/assets/ssbs3.png)